Can I Get Charity Care Benefits To Pay For My Hospital Bill?

 *Even if you are not sure you are eligible for Charity Care, you should apply.
 Hospitals can give Charity Care discounts of up to 400% of the federal poverty level.

 *All patients, if otherwise eligible, can get Charity Care, regardless of citizenship or alien status.

 Yes.
-Many patients with insurance have high deductibles or insurance coverage that only covers a percentage of a hospital bill.
+Many patients with insurance have high deductibles or coverage that only covers a percentage of a hospital bill.
 If you have a low income, Charity Care may cover these deductibles or co-pays.

-You can apply while you are in the hospital or after you are released.
+You can apply while you are in the hospital OR after your release.
 And even though a hospital is required to consider your Charity Care application at any time after you leave the hospital, it is best to apply as soon as possible, before the hospital bill is sent to collections or you are sued for the hospital bill.

 *Always keep a copy of your application and all documents you give the hospital.